jchatel/quickmail-next-docs/integrations/connect-quickmail-mcp.md

 Your AI assistant can retrieve the campaign data from QuickMail and present the results to you.

-## What can you do with QuickMail's MCP?
+## What can you do with QuickMail's MCP

 With QuickMail connected, your AI assistant can help you work with your campaigns and leads, answer questions about your data, and perform specific campaign-related actions.